 If you have created a simple living trust to avoid probate, the successor trustee will have the task of gathering and distributing trust assets per your instructions.
 If you have a separate executor for your estate, the successor trustee will need to cooperate with the executor to ensure all final obligations such as taxes get handled.
 Often, of course, the executor and successor trustee are the same individuals.

 As we said before, a spouse or an adult child is often the first candidate to be your successor trustee.
 This choice is usually a viable option for a simple living trust where the assets will be immediately distributed per the documents.
 Neither a spouse nor a child successor needs to be a financial professional.
 Still, they do need to be sufficiently sophisticated to understand what you have and how to distribute it.
 Consider any family member you think will have the judgment, patience, and tact to handle the tasks.
 Living in the same state is not required, but the job is often easier if the trustee lives closer to your family and assets.

 Professional management can be expensive, usually a recurring percentage of the assets under management.
 Further, usually, a minimum account size of at least $500,000 may be required.
-It would be best if you were also sure that the manager selected can deal with all of the types of assets in your trust; not all do.
+It make sure that the manager selected can deal with all of the types of assets in your trust; not all do.

 Consult with a Trusts and Estates Attorney

 Think carefully, consult with people you trust, and then make your decision.
-In the end, choosing who will handle your trust assets when you can no longer do so is an important decision that can be life-altering for your spouse and children.
+Choosing who will handle your trust assets when you can no longer do so is an important decision.
+The decision can be life-altering for your spouse and children.
 Always discuss the matter with The Sterling Law Group by contacting our legal team today.